jeremyjevon/irassh/README.md

 # IRASSH - SSH and Telnet Honeypot

-This repository is forked from https://github.com/adpauna/irassh
+This repository is forked from https://github.com/adpauna/irassh.
+Updated to work on Python 3.8.

 ## Requirements